-Chuubo's Marvelous Wish-Granting Engine is a tabletop game by Jenna Moran geared mainly towards playing pastoral slice-of-life fantasy, ala Studio Ghibli movies, Adventure Time, or Friendship is Magic, although gameplay is flexible enough to cover a wide variety of genres and story styles, even to works as complicated as Homestuck or as symbolism-ridden as Revolutionary Girl Utena.
+Chuubo's Marvelous Wish-Granting Engine is a tabletop game by Jenna Moran geared mainly towards playing pastoral slice-of-life fantasy, ala Studio Ghibli movies, Adventure Time, or Friendship is Magic, although gameplay is flexible enough to cover a wide variety of genres and story styles, even to works as complex as Homestuck or as symbolism-ridden as Revolutionary Girl Utena.
 While it has its origins in another of Jenna's games, Nobilis, and some of its tone comes from her Hitherby Dragons project, for the most part, Chuubo's is its own thing.The setting is a town called Town, which is surrounded by multicolored void, situated somewhere that's no true place.
 It's a nice place to live by all accounts, quiet, peaceful, and sleepy, a place where you can just get on with life, but even so, there are strange and interesting things to get involved with if you look around.Chuubo's is intended as a transmedia project, initially focusing on novels and RPGs.
-One novel, Fable of the Swan, has been released, and the RPG corebook and initial supplements - namely, a book covering the Fortitude region and a campaign book - have been funded via Kickstarter, with the corebook available in ePub from Drivethrurpg.
+One novel, Fable of the Swan, has been released, and the RPG corebook and initial supplements - namely, a book covering the Fortitude region and a campaign book - have been funded via Kickstarter, with the corebook available from Drivethrurpg.
+A Halloween Special is also available.

 Absurdly Powerful Student Council: School's student council is managed by the Six Sins - shards of the former principal, Lord Entropy I. All of them share the Principal's goal of creating a new world (with differences as to the method), and are given great power over managing School.
 It probably helps that all of them have very powerful abilities.